crispim1411/CoverSpin/README.md

 ### Roadmap & Known Issues 🚧

 - **Bug Fix:** The aspect ratio icon is misaligned when the cover screen is rotated to landscape mode.
+- **Bug Fix:** It seems to ignoring the time to lock on coverscreen
 - **Feature:** Plan to include the Recent Apps view

 ## Contribution